mongodb/specifications/source/transactions/transactions.md

         coll.find_one(session=s)  # Error: "read preference in a transaction must be primary"
 ```

-In the future, we might relax this restriction and allow any read preference on a transaction.

 #### maxCommitTimeMS

 NOTE: This option is deprecated in favor of